WaterlinePL/Hydrus-Modflow-Synergy-Engine/README.md

 * `Min Temperature` - minimum temperature in Celsius Degrees
 * `Precipitation` - precipitation in the same length unit as used in the Hydrus model for example meters
 * `Wind` - wind in km/day
-* `Relative Humidity` - relative humidity in percents
+* `Relative Humidity` - relative humidity in percentages
 * `Solar` - solar radiation in MJ/m2

 To obtain data you can check out